Poeschl/pixelflut-infrastructure/README.md

 ## Overview of services
 ![Overview of services](docs/images/services.png?raw=true "Overview of services")

+## HTTPS via Traefik

+For a secure TLS connection Traefik is used for the monitoring server and provides a encrypted connection to Grafana.
+The certificate for the connection is recieved from Let's encrypt and is stored in a internal volume, so it stays persistant between restarts.
+The traefik Dashboard is available under https://<hostname>/traefik/dashboard, in case the domain correctly entered in the `.env` file.

+If an https connection is not what you want or you don't trust Let's Encrypt, follow the commented instructions on the grafana service in `docker-compose.monitoring-host.yaml`.

 ## Grafana Pixelflut Dashboard

+The grafana dashboard is available und https://<hostname>/grafana.

 The data in Grafana will be persisted between restarts and retains for 14 days.